dymmond/edgy/docs/fields.md

                        For naive datetimes it behaves like `default_timezone` Datetimes are converted to date and lose their timezone information.

 !!!
-Note:
+Note
-    There is no `remove_timezone` (argument will be silently ignored)
+    There is no `remove_timezone` (argument will be silently ignored).

 !!!
-Note:
+Note
     `auto_now` and `auto_now_add` set the `read_only` flag by default.
 You can explicitly set `read_only` to `False` to be still able to update the field manually.

 #### DateTimeField